LEVEL 4 DIPLOMA ‘COUNSELLING CHILDREN AND YOUNG PEOPLE AGED 4 TO 18 YEARS USING A THERAPEUTIC APPROACH’

-We will inform all applicants who have been invited to interview by email on the 1st February 2021.
+We will inform all applicants who have been invited to interview by email.
 Unfortunately, we will not be able to feedback on individual applications and there will be no right to appeal Listening Ear’s decisions in relation to the allocation of free places on this training.

 About Listening Ear

 - Listening Ear is a leading third sector, mental health organisation with its headquarters in Knowsley, Merseyside

 - Our organisation specialises in delivering therapy and support services to children, young people and adults presenting with bereavement and traumatic loss, occupational health counselling and suicide postvention support services (please see www.listening-ear.co.uk)

 - Listening Ear holds full BACP Service Accreditation for its adult and CYP services (the first organisation to achieve BACP accreditation in Merseyside in 2004)

 - We are continuing to grow and now offer services in Merseyside, Cheshire, South Yorkshire, Lancashire and Suffolk.

 In the last four years we:

 - Delivered counselling to over 5,000 adults and 4,000 children and young people